jkzorz/jkzorz.github.io/_posts/2019-06-11-Useful-statistical-tests.md

   </ul>

 This test is quite straightforward to do in R, and follows much of the same data manipulation as the [NMDS plot](https://jkzorz.github.io/2019/06/06/NMDS.html).
-First load in your data with columns as OTUs and rows as samples, and install the package <b>vegan</b>
+First load in your data with columns as OTUs and rows as samples, and install/load the package <b>vegan</b>

 ```
 install.packages("vegan")